cr8ivecodesmith/tdd-django/docs/chapter-notes.md

 I added my domain with A records for the app subdomain exactly the same as how I configured it on my domain registrar's.

+I'm not sure if it's just me, but it seems that the author made switcheroo on us from using a root account _(p128)_ to a non-root account in the staging server _(p134)_.
+If you're just happily following along the book and don't have much experience in this configuration, you'll get lost.

 #### TDD and Danger Areas of Deployment

 **Isses**